 Heat Treatment of Forgings Utilizing Solution Annealing Processes

-Therm Tech can accomplish the solution annealing heat treatment in open fire, atmosphere and vacuum depending on material and required surface finish.
+Therm Tech can accomplish solution annealing heat treatment of forgings in open fire, atmosphere or vacuum depending on the material and required surface finish.

 A rapid quench inhibits carbides from reforming during cooling.
 Austenitic stainless steels are not solution annealed to appreciably change mechanical properties.

-Many other materials are solution annealed for reasons of changing mechanical properties.
-Some materials such as 17-4 stainless steel and some Inconels are solution annealed as a pretreatment for age hardening ultimately providing the required mechanical properties for the part application.
+Some materials, such as 17-4 stainless steel & some Inconels, are solution annealed as a pre-treatment for age hardening.
+This ultimately provides the required mechanical properties for the part application.

 Selection of the proper atmosphere is a critical factor when choosing proper processing parameters for solution annealing.
 If no oxidation is allowable a vacuum process should be selected.

 Austenitic materials require rapid quenching which can cause considerable distortion.
-There is some ability to mitigate this outcome but it is a good idea to discuss these potentials prior to heat treatment.
+There is some ability to mitigate this outcome but it is a good idea to discuss these potentials prior to heat treatment of forgings.